 A number of dementia screening tests have been marketed directly to consumers.
 None of these tests have been scientifically proven to be accurate.
 Furthermore, the tests can have false-positive results, meaning that individuals can have results saying they have dementia when in fact they do not.
 This is extremely unlikely to happen if the individual visits a physician to seek care and potential diagnosis.
 For these and other reasons, the Alzheimer's Association believes that home screening tests cannot and should not be used as a substitute for a thorough examination by a skilled doctor.
 The whole process of assessment and diagnosis should be carried out within the context of an ongoing relationship with a responsible and qualified health care professional.

-Mental status tests
+Mental cognitive status tests

-Mental status testing evaluates memory, ability to solve simple problems and other thinking skills.
 Such tests give an overall sense of whether a person:

 - Is aware of symptoms.